golang/proposal/design/12166-subtests.md

 The following method would be added to B:

     // Run benchmarks f as a subbenchmark with the given name.
-It panics if name
+It reports
-    // is not unique within b's scope and reports whether there were any failures.
+    // whether there were any failures.
     //
     // A subbenchmark is like any other benchmark.
 A benchmark that calls Run at
     // least once will not be measured itself and will only run for one iteration. func (b *B) Run(name string, f func(b *testing.B)) bool

-The uniqueness requirement of the name will help tools that rely on benchmarks having a unique name.
-For benchmarks, benchcmp is an example of such a tool.

 The `Benchmark` function gets an additional clarification (addition between []):